erwstout/ginger/readme.md

 - `.container--align-content-space-around`
 - `.container--align-content-stretch`

+For example, if you wanted the container to justify the content in the center your element would look like this:

+`<div class="container container--justify-content-center">...</div>`

 ## Individual Flex-Basis Values ##
 If you'd like to have columns with custom `flex-basis` values, you totally can.
 This requires that you include `js/ginger.js` or `dist/ginger.min.js` in your project.
 A